 - the stipulation, modification and termination of credit contracts for sums exceeding € 2 billion and/or with a duration of over 15 years;

-- sureties and other forms of personal guarantee, as well as letters of patronage, in relation to commitments assumed or to be assumed by companies in which the Company directly or indirectly holds an equity investment, for amounts greater than € 100 million and, in any event, if the amount is not proportional to the investment held;
+- sureties and other forms of personal guarantee, as well as letters of patronage, in relation to commitments assumed or to be assumed by companies in which the Company directly or indirectly holds an equity investment, for amounts greater than € 100 million and in any event if the amount is not proportional to the investment held therein;

 - the Company’s brokerage contracts.

-The activities and processes carried out by Italgas (Controlled Company) in relation to identifying natural gas distribution tenders in which to participate, and in relation to formulating the technical and financial bids for these tenders, are not discussed or subject to prior approval by the Snam Board of Directorsr4.
+The activities and processes carried out by subsidiary Italgas in relation to identifying natural gas distribution tenders in which to participate, and in relation to formulating the technical and financial bids for these tenders, are not discussed or subject to prior approval by Snam’s Board of Directors23.

 Assessment of the size, composition and functioning of the Board and its Committees

-For 2013, the Snam Board of Directors has performed the first assessment of the Board and its Committees during its current term of office.
-The assessment was performed in compliance with the recommendations of Criterion 1.C.1 g) of the Code of Corporate Governance and with reference to the latest international best practice.
+The Snam Board of Directors carried out, for the 2014 financial year, the second assessment of the Board and its Committees of this term of office.
+The assessment process followed complied with the recommendations of application criterion 1.C.1. g) of the Code of Corporate Governance and was in line with the most recent international best practice.

-Snam’s Board and Board Committees were assessed by two senior consultants by way of unscripted interviews which took place in January and February 2014.
-Before conducting the interviews, the consultants carefully read Board and Board Committee documents and minutes, and met with the members of the Appointments Committee, the Chairman and the Chief Executive Officer of the Company, and, in an observational capacity, the Chairman of the Board of Statutory Auditors and the Secretary of the Board of Directors.
+The self-assessment of the Board of Directors and its internal Committees was carried out by two senior experts by means of open-structured interviews conducted in December 2014 and January and February 2015.
+Prior to conducting the interviews, the experts involved carefully read the documentation and meeting minutes pertaining to the Board and the Committees, met with the members of the Appointments Committee, the Chairman and the CEO, and made contact with the Chairman of the Board of Statutory Auditors and the Secretary of the Board of Directors, as observers.

-At its meeting of 27 February 2014, the Snam Board of Directors examined and discussed the outcome of the assessment presented by Crisci & Partners, and confirmed its positive overall assessment.
+At its meeting on 11 March 2015, the Board of Directors examined and discussed the results of the self-assessment presented by Crisci & Partners and confirmed its overall positive assessment.

 Exemptions from the prohibition on competition

-The Shareholders’ Meeting did not authorise, in general or as a preventive measure, any exemptions from the prohibition on competition pursuant to Article 2390 of the Italian Civil Code.
+The Shareholders’ Meeting has not authorised, in general or as a preventive measure, any exemptions from the prohibition on competition pursuant to Article 2390 of the Italian Civil Code.